Mashina: History

-The Band's Formation
+Formation

 Yuval Banai and Shlomi Bracha first met in their youth, and later sang together for five months in the rookie base of the Artillery Corps in Shavei Shomron.
 During their off-duty hours from the army, the two used to hang out at the "Penguin" club, and influenced by the bands that played there, they decided to form a band.
 Initially, Banai rejected the idea of forming a band, claiming he didn't know how to sing.
 However, he eventually agreed, influenced by the bands Minimal Compact and Jean Conflict of Rami Fortis.
 This decision was made after Bracha insisted that Fortis also didn't know how to sing, according to Banai's claim.

 Later on, Banai recounted:"I arrived there pretty dispirited, to that base, and they put me in a room and said to me, 'This is your partner, Mr. Shlomi Bracha'.
 And there, in Shomron, the Mashina band was formed.
 I spent five months there with Shlomi, who was a sergeant of operations in the artillery.
 I had a tape recorder and music, and he had a guitar.
 I liked to listen to music, and he liked to play in the room.
 So, one day he said to me, 'Listen, I play.
 You have a good voice; maybe you can sing from time to time'.
 And that's how we started writing songs, songs of despair such as: 'When will we be released, when will the war end...'"
 At the military base, Banai and Bracha started writing the songs that later were included in the first album of the band, including "Rakevet Layla" (Night Train), "Karim Abdoul Zemer", "Atid Matok" (Sweet Future), and "Optikai Meduplam" (A Certified Optician).
 The band had its first performance at that base, where Banai sang and Bracha played the guitar, accompanied by a drummer and another guitarist.
 The name of the band, "Mashina," was chosen before the performance.
 When Banai and Bracha asked their friend in the base, who came from the Soviet Union, how to say "Table of Despair" in Russian, he replied with "Mashina Vremeni" (Машина Времени - "Time Machine").
 Mashina Vremeni is also the name of a popular Russian rock band.

 After the release of Banai and Bracha from the army in 1983, the foundation for the band began to take shape.
 Through friends, Banai met guitarist Oren Eliazeri and bassist Michael Benson.
 Benson distanced himself from the band's initial style which was somewhat alternative, but suggested Nivi Lifshitz as the drummer.
 The band started rehearsing with a lineup that included Banai, Bracha, Eliazeri, Lifshitz, and keyboardist Rami Haimov.